fenago/react-graphql-course/md/lab_1.md

 is, in fact, the project name.
 Enter [Graphbook] to insert the name of your application in the generated [package.json] file.

-I prefer to start with version number 0.0.1 since the default version number npm offered with 1.0.0 represents the first stable release for me.
-However, it is your choice which version you use here.

 You can skip all other questions using the *Enter* key to save the default values of npm.
 Most of them are not relevant because they just